wsnavely/interview1/README.md

 python tides.py > out.json
 ```

+The script produces the low tide data in a json format.
+I did this because it generally is nicer
+to have things in a structured format instead of an ad-hoc one.
 The format of the json output is:

 ```
 {